ellennickles/xphoto-s22/schedule-assignments/week10/README.md

 ## Questions
 - What are some additional composite operations in p5.js (in addition to those from Week 7) to create and shoot compositions?
-- With this in mind, what else can we learn about digital photographic media by programming our own software?
+- With this in mind, what else can we learn about digital photographic media and its possibilities by programming our own software?

 ## In class